 There are a number of reports documenting rather scary levels of potentially pathogenic bacteria residing on our office desks and keyboards, as well as on our mobile phones (according to one study our desks harbour as much as 400 times bacteria as the average toilet seat!).
 Many of us eat lunch at our desk which only encourages the colonisation of these bugs.
 As we know, as are endlessly handling our phones (and perhaps not spending adequate time washing our hands?!) which some fear may contribute to poor skin & spots on their face.
 With this in mind, is there perhaps a future market for a probiotic keyboard, or a probiotic mobile phone cover?
 In the meantime perhaps some probiotic wipes may come in handy as an alternative to antibacterial handwashes!
 That said, many of the bacteria species are not harmful and can in fact help to support our immune system so we don't want to become excessively germ-phobic.

 Most of us are familiar with the traditional fermented foods rich in good bacteria such as Miso, Sauerkraut and Kefir.
-Many of us already know about probiotic chocolate (it's yummy by the way but important to note that chocolate itself is not a probiotic, the good bacteria has been added to it), and probiotic coffee is now available in the States, but not yet here in the UK....We have previously written about probiotic coffee, you can read more about it here.
+Many of us already know about probiotic chocolate (it's yummy by the way but important to note that chocolate itself is not a probiotic, the good bacteria has been added to it), and probiotic coffee is now available in the States, but not yet here in the UK....We have previously written about probiotic coffee in Coffee and Probiotics - the Low Down.